catberry/catberry/docs/modules/context.md

 ##Rendered data cache
 Context also has a set of data contexts that were rendered on page in property `renderedData`.
-It can be used to re-use data of other placeholder when [`render` method](render-method.md) is working.
+It can be used to re-use data of other placeholders when [`render` method](render-method.md) is working.

-It always has last rendered data context for every rendered placeholder.
+It always has last rendered data context for every rendered placeholders.
 Object has a structure described below:

 ```javascript